Align OKRs with Your Product Roadmap for User-Driven Growth

 5. Alignment to goals and product roadmap

-Enable your teams to clearly see how their work aligns with strategic objectives and ensure that their tasks and initiatives contribute directly to overarching goals.
+Enable your teams to see how their work aligns with strategic objectives and ensure that their tasks and initiatives contribute directly to overarching goals.

 6. Better measurement and feedback on performance